juliarnWu/Datas_of_Luxian/Readme.md

 ## Project Overview

-This project uses a Random Forest model to predict the seismicity risk induced by shale gas development in Luxian County.
+This project uses a Random Forest model to predict the seismicity risk induced by shale gas development in Luxian.
 The model is tested using the following essential datasets:

-- Fault data at a depth of 4 km
+- Fault data
 - Hydraulic fracturing well distribution data
-- Earthquake catalog data
+- Earthquake energy data
+- Seismicity data
+- VS30 data

 These datasets are used to train and test the Random Forest model for predicting the risk of induced seismicity during shale gas extraction in Luxian.

 ## Datasets

-1. **Fault Data**: Contains information on faults at a depth of 4 km underground.
+1. **Fault Data**

-2. **Fracture Well Distribution**: Contains the distribution of hydraulic fracturing wells in Luxian.
+2. **Fracture Well Distribution**

-3. **Earthquake Catalog**: A record of historical seismic events in Luxian, including information such as event time, location, depth, and magnitude.
+3. **Earthquake energy**

+4. **Seismicity**

+5. **VS30 Data**